logbull/logbull-net/README.md

     { "ip", "192.168.1.100" }
 });

-// Ensure all logs are sent before exiting logger.Flush();
+// We need to wait a bit in short-living programs when logs
+// received by Log Bull.
+This is not needed in production logger.Flush();
-await Task.Delay(2000);
+await Task.Delay(3000);
 logger.Dispose();
 ```